 Shipping and Removals in Bahrain

 Expats will also want to think carefully when deciding on the household goods they'd like to bring across.
 Shipping can quickly become expensive, and Bahrain has an assortment of furniture shops.
-Expats should also consider the fact that it's perfectly possible to find fully and stylishly furnished accommodation.
+Expats should also consider the fact that it's perfectly possible to find stylishly furnished accommodation in the country.

 Generally speaking, no customs duty is imposed on those bringing personal goods into Bahrain as long as they have been in use for three months or more and are brought into the Kingdom within six months of the expat's move.

 Shipping pets to Bahrain

-Those expats who wish to bring their furry friends across the border to Bahrain will need to apply for an import permit from the Veterinary Quarantine Authority.
-Pets must be microchipped and must have a recent health certificate from a licensed vet.
+Expats who wish to bring their furry friends across the border to Bahrain will need to apply for an import permit.
+Pets must be microchipped, vaccinated and must have a recent health certificate from a licensed vet.

-Dogs and cats must have proof of the required vaccinations.
 Depending on the incidence of rabies in the pet's country of origin, they may also need to be tested and certified as free of rabies.
-Expats shipping pets to Bahrain from the US or Canada will need to put their animals in quarantine for 30 days upon arrival.